usnistgov/O-RAN-Testbed-Automation/RAN_Intelligent_Controllers/Non-Real-Time-RIC/README.md

-## Non-RT RIC, K-Release
+## Non-RT RIC, L-Release

 The Non-RT RIC, conceptualized by the O-RAN Alliance's Working Group 2 (WG2) [[1]][oran-wg2] and implemented by the O-RAN Software Community [[2]][oransc-nonrtric], facilitates strategic long-term planning and policy management in Radio Access Networks (RAN).

-This automation tool is based on the K-Release of the Non-RT RIC.
+This automation tool is based on the L-Release of the Non-RT RIC.
 More information about these releases can be found at [[3]][oransc-releases].

 ## Usage